confluentinc/cp-all-in-one/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Description**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **Troubleshooting**
 If applicable, please include the output of `docker-compose logs <container name>`.